holandes22/rafee/README.md

     npm install -g ember-cli
     npm install -g bower

+In order to install the frontend dependencies, run

+    cd rafee/frontend && ember install

+## Dev server

+In order to run the ember dev server (which provides automatic rebuild and browser reload), run:

+    cd rafee/frontend
+    ember server

+You can then either navigate to http://localhost:4200 for the app (served by ember server) or go to http://localost:888 to get the app served by nginx on the dev vm.
+The advantage of using ember server is automatic browser reload (which is very nice while developing)

+## Running tests

 You need to have PhantomJS installed to be able to run the tests from the command line:

     npm install -g phantomjs

-Open another window terminal and run:

-    cd rafee/frontend && ember install
+The run

     ember server

-navigate to http://localhost:4200 for the app. navigate to http://localhost:4200/tests for the tests.
+and navigate to http://localhost:4200/tests to see the frontend tests report.

-See more info on how to run tests at http://www.ember-cli.com/